hackclub/hackclub/workshops/country-list-app/README.md

 </html>
 ```

-**NOTE:** `You can copy-paste the code above` But, never copy-paste a non-clear code or the code you did not understand.
-A brief explanation of the html boilerplate at the top is as simple as having `css` file linked at the `<head>` section of the html along with the title element to show web title and the main element for the purpose of semantic and web page accessibilities.
-Followed by a <div> element with a class attribute of card which shall hold every country flags and names and lastly linked with a javascript `script` file that will do all the magic, just before the </body> closing tag.
+**NOTE:** `You can copy-paste the code above` But, never copy-paste a code that is not clear to you.
+A brief explanation of the html boilerplate at the top is as simple as having a `css` file linked at the `<head>` section of the html along with the `title` element to show the web title and the main element for the purpose of semantics and web page accessibilities.
+Followed by a `<div>` element with a class attribute of card which shall hold every country's flag and names and also lastly linked with a javascript `script` file that will do all the magic, just before the </body> closing tag.

 ## The StyleSheet